Sobolev5/channel-box/README.md

 # ChannelBox
-ChannelBox is a convenient tool for Starlette framework that allows you send messages to groups of channels.
+ChannelBox is a simple tool for Starlette framework that allows you send messages to groups of channels.

 Example of use:
 - chats